lavleen198/NEWS-SCRAPING-PROJECT/README.md

 pip install bcrypt
 pip install django[argon2]

-and to finally run the project goto the folder in which all files are saved,through command line i.e cd filename in this case Myproject and then run python manage.py runserver
+and to finally run the project goto the folder in which all files are saved,through command line i.e cd filename in this case first_project and then run python manage.py runserver